 • Cream: This is used in the cobbler topping and you’re looking for thickened cream or heavy cream or whipping cream.

-How to make cobbler
+How to make strawberry rhubarb cobbler

 All you need is a nice pie dish and a food processor to mix the topping in.
 The fruit mixture is all combined right in the pie dish so there’s no extra washing up and no flavour gets left behind anywhere.